ppb/pursuedpybear/docs/discussion/gom.rst

 ==============

-Events are dispatched breadth first: top to bottom, starting from the :class:`.Engine`, and then all of the :class:`.System` instances, and then the :class:`.Scene`, and then their children.
+Events are dispatched breadth first: top to bottom, starting from the :class:`.GameEngine`, and then all of the :class:`.System` instances, and then the :class:`.Scene`, and then their children.

 In the above diagram, events would be dispatched in the following order: